instana/nginx-tracing/README.md

       * Instana `nginx-opentracing` module is mandatory for this
       * deprecates previous "add_header" directive workaround in NGINX config
    * handling correlation part of extended X-INSTANA-L header for mobile EUM
+   * now passing HTTP extra headers in root spans
+      * requires an Instana backend update as well

 ### 0.7.0 (2020-01-02)